Posted 19th October 2020

 To start breaking down some of the Brexit vocabulary, we’ve picked one of the most important parts – Incoterms.
 Incoterms specify who is responsible for certain parts of the shipment process such as paying duty and VAT.

-Therefore, with a no-deal Brexit, who will pay the duty and VAT amounts, and when and where, is something the shipper needs to agree with its customer.
-When January comes around, we’ll be asking you which Incoterm you’d like your shipment quoting for – and it needs to be correct.
+Who will pay the duty and VAT amounts, and when and where, is something the shipper needs to agree with its customer.
+This is one of the most important aspects for shipping in 2021: we’ll be asking you which Incoterm you’d like your shipment quoting for – and it needs to be correct.

 The most common Incoterms: